Mazon7/covid-tracker/plan.md

 - What can be added for side panel of country data?
 - Consider how Charts can be improoved
-- Add info text about Data presented in the main Tabs
 - Open the Charts as a separate popup for a full page to make data more visible
 - Add percentage for the pie chart
 - Improove data granularity.
 Provide data by States/Disctricts/Regions/Cities